5cover/psdc/docs/Done.md

 actually we didn't need it, we need **Symbol Equality** (which need Node.Expression equality so it's ok)

-## semantic analysis pass
+## static analysis pass

-Semantic analysis that will perform the following before code generation (so code generation needs no matchsome)
+Static analysis that will perform the following before code generation (so code generation needs no matchsome)

 - create Symbols and register errors
     - redefined symbol